Billy Jack: Plot

-Men from an unnamed western U.S. town herd wild mustangs into a remote pen to be illegally slaughtered as dog food.
+Men from a western U.S. town herd wild mustangs into a remote pen to be illegally slaughtered as dog food.
 The county's corrupt political boss Stuart Posner tells his son Bernard to shoot the first mustang, but he refuses.
-The men are interrupted by Billy Jack, a mixed-race Navajo and Green Beret Vietnam War veteran, who orders the men to release the mustangs; he fires his rifle when they refuse.
-They release the animals and Billy Jack rides away on his horse.
+The men are interrupted by Billy Jack, a mixed-race Navajo and Green Beret Vietnam War veteran; he threatens the men with a rifle and they release the mustangs.

 Sheriff Cole brings Barbara, a teenage runaway, home to her father, Deputy Mike.
-Barbara tells Mike that she is pregnant, but she does not know who the father is, as she had sex with numerous men, including several who were not white.
-This angers Mike and he punches her in the face.
-Barbara runs away to the town doctor.
-The doctor and Sheriff Cole fear that Mike will abuse her again if she is sent home, so they arrange for her to live at the hippie-themed Freedom School without telling him.
-The townspeople and the counterculture students at the remote school seldom interact, so it is unlikely that anyone from town will notice that Barbara is living there.
-The school's director is Jean Roberts and Billy Jack is the school's protector.
-Barbara is initially uncomfortable at the school but feels more welcome after Jean encourages her to participate in improvisational theatre.
+She is pregnant, does not know who the father is, and admits to having sex with numerous men including several who were not white.
+Mike punches her in the face and she flees to the town doctor.
+The doctor and Sheriff Cole fear Mike will continue abusing her, so they arrange for her to live in secret at the counterculture Freedom School, which the distrustful townspeople seldom visit.
+Billy Jack is the school's protector.
+Barbara is initially uncomfortable at the school but feels more welcome after the director, Jean Roberts, encourages her to participate in improvisational theatre.
 Barbara befriends Martin, a Native American student.

 Freedom School students visit the town.
-Bernard and his friend Dinosaur harass students who are being refused service at an ice cream shop because the group includes Native Americans.
-Martin lunges at Bernard, who punches him.
-Billy Jack, seeing this as he arrives outside, enters the shop and beats up Bernard and Dinosaur.
-Billy Jack attempts to leave but is confronted by Stuart Posner and many male townspeople.
-Billy Jack performs a hapkido kick, hitting Stuart in the face and knocking him down, and beats up numerous other men using hapkido, but they overwhelm him.
-Sheriff Cole defuses the situation by amicably greeting each man by name and suggesting that they go home.
-Cole refuses to arrest Billy Jack, implying that if he arrests him, he must arrest everyone.
+Bernard and his friend Dinosaur harass students being refused service at an ice cream shop because the group includes Native Americans.
+After Bernard punches and humiliates Martin, Billy Jack enters the shop and beats up Bernard and Dinosaur.
+Prevented from leaving by Stuart Posner and other townspeople, Billy Jack performs a hapkido kick to Stuart's face and subdues several others before being overwhelmed.
+Sheriff Cole disperses the crowd but refuses to arrest anyone.